ambyshframber/wobsite_v3/site/licensing.md

 - all buttons to the right of MOIST (including MOIST itself) are from [here](https://cyber.dabamos.de/88x31/)
 - all my music is under [cc by-nc-sa](https://creativecommons.org/licenses/by-nc-sa/4.0/), so i can tell Bad People to stop making money off it if any decide to do so. if you want a commercial license, get in touch!

-all my code is MIT, cuz it's a way more readable license than the gpl